SeismicSource/requake/docs/running.rst

 Typical workflow
 ^^^^^^^^^^^^^^^^

-The first thing you will want to do is to generate a sample config file:
+The first thing you will want to do is to generate a sample :ref:`configuration_file`:

 .. code-block::

    requake sample_config

-Edit the config file according to your needs, then read or download the event
+Edit the :ref:`configuration_file` according to your needs, then read or download the event catalog:
-catalog:

 .. code-block::